cms-sw/cmssw/Configuration/Geometry/README.md

 The script also handles the common and forward elements of the geometry:
 * O2: detailed cavern description
 * O3: O2 + changes due to modified CALO region due to changes in the Endcap part
+* O4: same as O3 but no Overlaps inside the Muon System
+* O5: same as O4 but with changes needed for new support structure
 * F2: modifications needed to accommodate detailed cavern, ZDC description is removed.
 * F3: same as F2 but changes due to HFNose
-* O4: same of O3 but no Overlaps inside the Muon System
+* F4: same as F2 but with modifications needed to forward shield
+* F5: same as F4 but changes due to HFNose

 Several detector combinations have been generated:
 * D35 = T6+C4+M2+I5+O2+F2